 - Still need convincing?
 It's worth considering who you are appealing to as well.
 What is the opportunity?
 Perhaps your product doesn't have mass appeal but it could still win you a profitable niche with certain consumers.

-In many categories, sensory research can reveal that consumers aren't actually that happy with what is currently on offer to them and many would be open to some change.
-In this case, product testing allows brands to push the boundaries and discover untapped opportunities (new formulations, textures, flavours, and more).
+In many categories product testing allows brands to push the boundaries and discover untapped opportunities (new formulations, textures, flavours, and more).

 In its purest form, sensory research is a science aimed at understanding how we interpret the world around us.
-It is very useful in early stage development or in circumstances where there is a high risk reformulation or ingredient substitution, for example.
+It's useful in early stage development or in circumstances where there is a high risk reformulation or ingredient substitution, for example.

-Consumer sensory is grounded in this science, but makes allowances for the fact that people are typically good at telling us how much they like something and not so good at picking up on subtle differences between products.
-(This can however, give us a good indication of what is 'consumer discernible' in a product profile.)
+Consumer sensory is grounded in this science, but makes allowances for the fact that people are typically good at telling us how much they like something but not so good at picking up on subtle differences between products.
+(This can, however, give us a good indication of what is 'consumer discernible' in a product profile.)

-Pure sensory allows for layers of control to be added via central location facilities with controlled lighting, air flow, plain booths, etc. All of these control elements can help consumers focus purely on the product experience.
-However, they also add extra time, cost and complexity so it's important to ask yourself the question: "Which approach is necessary for what I'm trying to achieve?"
+Pure sensory allows for layers of control to be added via central location facilities such as the one at PLAY, with controlled lighting, air flow, and plain booths.
+All of these control elements can help consumers focus purely on the product experience.

-Although it is often important to know what is driving liking, as well as directions for product improvement; the strict level of control you need can vary.
+Although it's important to know what drives 'likeablity' and where to gain product improvements, the strict level of control you need can vary.

 If product development is in the early stages and you need a more technical outcome, then a controlled, formal central location test can be helpful.
 You can rope in the help of a trained panel (expert tasters!) to do this effectively.